marcelo-morales/SRT-Ember-App/README.md

 * Add a results template that displays previously submitted commands.
 * Overlay the command provided by the user on a starmap.
 Allows user to see how the commands move the telescope.
 * Try deploying the backend to the SRT computer connected to the telescope.
 You would need an outfacing ip address or domain to connect to it.
+* Limits for the Galatic Latitude, Galactic Longitude, Azimuth Offset and Elevation Offset are required in order to show the correct value for the ranges.